openwisp/openwisp-controller/README.rst

 List locations with devices deployed (in GeoJSON format)
 ########################################################

+This endpoint only list locations that have been assigned to a device.

 .. code-block:: text

     GET /api/v1/controller/location/geojson/

-You can filter using ``organization_slug`` to list location of devices from that organization
+You can filter using ``organization_slug`` to get list location of devices from that organization.

 .. code-block:: text